OligoGeneticDiseases/gen-toolbox/README.md

 # Oligogenicity
 The gen-toolbox-dev project is a comprehensive tool for collating large numbers of VCF files of unique samples, annotating variants, and creating variant frequency tables in a pipeline fashion.
 The project is designed to run locally on a large server and is directed by Tartu University Hospital Centre of Medical Genetics / Tartu University Institute of Clinical Medicine.
+This work was supported by the Estonian Research Council grant PSG774.

 This repository contains tools for genomic data processing and analysis.
 It provides a command-line interface (CLI) for executing various commands related to genomic data.